-UGC NET Selection Process 2022 : UGC NET Selection process of Assistant Professor & Junior Research Fellowship will be defined by the NTA ( National Testing Agency).
+UGC NET Selection Process 2023: UGC NET Selection Process for Assistant Professor & Junior Research Fellowship has been defined by the NTA ( National Testing Agency).
 University Grants Commission National Eligibility Test (UGC NET) is a national-level exam conducted in order to determine the eligibility of candidates for only Assistant Professor or both Junior Research Fellowship (JRF) and Assistant Professor posts in Indian universities and colleges.
 Here in this article check all information regarding the UGC NET selection process and passing Marks.

-Candidates who are appearing for UGC NET 2022 exam should need to know about the UGC NET selection Process.
-In UGC NET Exam, selection process consists of various steps in which the number of candidates to be qualified (total slots or Eligibility for Assistant Professor) shall be equal to 6% of the candidates appeared in both the papers of NET and and 1% (for JRF) from which the final selection will be made.
-Check out the details UGC NET selection process given below.
+Candidates who are appearing for UGC NET 2023 exam should need to know about the UGC NET Selection Process.
+In UGC NET Exam, the selection process consists of various steps in which the number of candidates to be qualified (total slots or Eligibility for Assistant Professor) shall be equal to 6% of the candidates who appeared in both the papers of NET and 1% (for JRF) from which the final selection will be made.
+Check out the details UGC NET selection process given below now that the UGC NET Result 2023 and UGC NET Cut Off Marks 2023 is released.

 In UGC NET Selection Process, there are some guidelines which is followed by the NTA while preparing the UGC NET Final Result.
 Let us now go through the UGC NET selection process, which will help you understand:

-Step 1 : The number of candidates to be qualified (in all slots or Eligibility for Assistant Professor) shall be equal to 6% of the candidates appeared in both the papers of NET and only 1% will qualify the JRF Exam among the all.
+- Step 1: The number of candidates to be qualified (in all slots or Eligibility for Assistant Professor) shall be equal to 6% of the candidates who appeared in both the papers of NET and only 1% will qualify for the JRF Exam among the all.

-Note : The total slots shall be allocated to different categories as per the reservation policy of Government of India
+Note: The total slots shall be allocated to different categories as per the reservation policy of the Government of India

 For Example :